bebound/bebound.github.io/content/posts/some-useful-shell-tools.md

 noread = true
 +++

 Here are some shell tools I use, which can boost your productivity.
+[Mordern-unix](https://github.com/johnalanwoods/maintained-modern-unix) is a great repo that list lots of modern unix tools.

 ## [Prezto](https://github.com/sorin-ionescu/prezto) {#prezto}